diacritics/node-diacritics-transliterator/README.md

 The returned value will be a string with all matching diacritics replaced with the set "base" or "decompose" value.

-**Note**
-- An invalid `type` parameter will throw an error.
-- An invalid `variant` parameter or a set variant that does not include one or more diacritics in the string, will not process that diacritic.

 ```js
 var transliterate = require("diacritics-transliterator").transliterate;
 // only the German s-sharp is replaced